GauriGA/VoiceLift_Website/README.md

 <h1 align="center" id="title">VoiceLift-Help for Innocent</h1>

 <p id="description">The project aims to address challenges faced by under-trial prisoners in India by leveraging technology for enhanced access to improve access to justice rehabilitation and legal assistance.
 VoiceLift is a website connecting prisoners with legal resources and facilitating representation.
-Additionally a platform links them with pro-bono lawyers streamlining the bail process while the rehabilitation program offers educational vocational and mental health support.
-Expected outcomes include improved legal aid access rehabilitation outcomes system transparency and collaboration in legal proceedings.</p>
+Additionally a platform links them with pro-bono lawyers streamlining the bail process while the rehabilitation program offers educational, vocational and mental health support.
+Expected outcomes include improved legal aid access, rehabilitation outcomes, system transparency and collaboration in legal proceedings.</p>

 <h2>🚀 Demo</h2>